comegrant/dbt_docs_test/projects/data-model/transform/README.md

 The following transformation steps should done in the gold layer:
 - ✅ Join silver and/or intermediate tables
 - ✅ Add primary keys
-- ✅ Add foregin keys
+- ✅ Add foreign keys
   - Add foreign keys by concatenating columns and performing the needed transformations to create the key
   - Only when needed, join in the dim table to get extract foreign key
 - ✅ Other needed calculations that does not beloing to the intermediate layer

 One should *not* do:
 - ❌ Join with other facts (then the needed logic should be moved to the intermediate layer)